kswoo97/LightWeightNAS/README.md

 In this software, we provide a lightweight training strategy for neural architecture search (NAS).

+Our training strategy enables a NAS algorithm to

 Specifically, we first train a NAS method to better understand the structure of neural architectures and then train the NAS method to accurately predict the performance of a given neural architecture.